Truc4/arche/docs/design/the-flat-effect-model.md

 language gives it no way to.** You can't factor a shared effectful step into a sub-proc; you factor it into a func that builds the `Eff`.
 So flatness isn't a checked rule with an error message — it's **unspellable**: an effect is inert data (it can't run anything), and a proc has no syntax to invoke another proc.
-The one back door — wrap a proc in a func, then run that from another proc — is closed by
-construction: **`wrap` ingests only an `extern`** (a foreign leaf with no arche body), never a proc.
-The reason is ontological, not a rule bolted on: an extern is *inert without its out-slots* (just an opcode plus inputs — a value), whereas a proc minus its out-slots is a *suspended computation*, exactly the runnable thunk the value world refuses to contain.
-So there is no expression anywhere that turns a proc into an `Eff`.
+The one back door — under-apply a proc to "build an `Eff`" from it, then run that from another proc — is closed by construction: **only an `extern` is inert when under-applied.** An extern minus its out-slots is just an opcode plus inputs — a value; a *proc* minus its out-slots is a *suspended computation*, exactly the runnable thunk the value world refuses to contain.
+So under-applying a proc is an **error**, not an `Eff` — there is no expression anywhere that turns a proc into one.
+(An optional `wrap` keyword may mark a build site for emphasis — `return wrap fwrite(…)` ≡ `return fwrite(…)` — but it is never required and never changes what's wrappable.)
 The proc shrinks to a thin imperative shell: *run these effects, react, report via out-params.*

 ```arche
 // procs = flat effect LEAVES: run what funcs built (call it with out-slots), react, expose out-params.